 - We energized Albemarle's tap-off.
-A tap-off is a connection to a transmission line where power can be withdrawn or injected.
+A tapoff is a connection to a transmission line where power can be withdrawn or injected.
 This project, which we finished at the end of March, allows Albemarle to receive power supply for its processes. - We began construction of the Roncacho Substation.
-This project, located in the Region of Arica and Parinacota, is part of the Ministry of Energy's National Plan on Transmission System Expansion and entails a sectioning substation at the New Pozo Almonte-Parinacota 1x220 kV line on land measuring a bit more than 3 hectares.
+This project, located in the Region of Arica and Parinacota, is part of the Ministry of Energy's National Plan on Transmission System Expansion and entails a sectioning substation at the New Pozo Almonte-Parinacota 1x220 kV line on land use measuring a bit more than 3 hectares.
 The construction will take approximately 12 months and require employing more than 100 people in the work.
 The estimated investment is MUSD 8.5, which includes all construction work, changes and tasks required for implementation and commissioning, such as communications, teleprotection, SCADA, civil works, assembly, grounding, and the testing of new equipment.
 The construction work began in April and the ceremony for the laying of the cornerstone was held in June with the local authority.
 Its useful life will be 30 years.

-• Normalization of the Vitor Substation.
+- Enlargement of the Desalant Substation.
+This year we received environmental approval of the new Desalant Substation (110/6.3 kV) that will facilitate power supply to the enlarged North Desalination Plant of Aguas de Antofagasta.
+The particularity of this new substation is that it will use GIS technology and have a simple busbar configuration with four walls: three walls for the connection of the North Desalination Plant, with three transformers, and an insulated cable line wall (110 kV) to the substation's tap-off. - Normalization of the Vitor Substation.
 This project is part of an agreement with Pampa Camarones, the first copper project being developed in the Region of Arica and Parinacota, with which we have a certified national green power purchase agreement of 45 GWh/year for 20 years.
 We also signed a second agreement on payment of a toll for use of the transmission facilities in segment 1, Vitor Substation, to supply its mining operation located in the municipality of Camarones, Region of Arica and Parinacota.